 A 2014 review of other localities in Marin found that the County's fees are generally comparable to those of the neighboring cities and towns.
 Jurisdictions provided development fees for the two hypothetical scenarios discussed above.
-The following two figures (Figure III-11 and Figure III-12) illustrate the portion of compare the primary planning, and building, and impact fees that contribute to the total charged by each local jurisdiction.
-Fees collected by outside agencies, such as water, sewer, and school impact fees, are not included.
-Typically, school impact fees are set by the school district, water connection and impact fees are set by the water district, and sewer connection and impact fees are set by the sanitary district.
-Water and sewer fees are fairly consistent throughout the jurisdictions in the County, with the exception of Novato, where water fees are considerably higher.
+The following two figures (Figure III-11 and Figure III-12) compare the primary planning and building fees charged by each local jurisdiction.